merriammassey/Horiseon/README.md

-# Code Refactor Starter Code
+# Horiseon Homepage Code Refactor

 ## Purpose
 A website that explains the services of Horiseon.